samuel40791765/RTOS-NPCSScheduler-SRP/ReadMe.md

 At Time 4, Task 3 is already using resources so the system ceiling is raised to 2.
 Since Task 2’s preemption level is not high enough and cannot be scheduled, Task 3 inherits its deadline.
 However, at Time 5 Task 1’s preemption level is higher than the system ceiling.
 Task 1 preempts Task 3.
 We do not have to be afraid of deadlocks because Task 1 has no resource conflicts with Task 3.
 After Task 1 is finished, we return back to Task 3 and finish running it.
 ![alt text](https://raw.githubusercontent.com/samuel40791765/RTOS-NPCSScheduler-SRP/master/projectimages/pic26.png)

-4. Experience/Impression <br/>
-Although implementing the NPCS protocol was quite easy, the SRT implementation was quite challenging.
-In SRT, deadlines for tasks are constantly changing and numerous situations have to be considered.
-The system ceiling is constantly changing and we have to consider whether or not tasks can be run according to the current system ceiling.
-Despite this, I overcame numerous obstacles to finish this project.
-Over the past few projects I have attained a solid grasp of how to program certain protocols and methods within a simple OS system.
-However, most of these protocols are only rudimentary and there are many more types of protocols within the world of real time operating systems.
-I hope I can use the skills I have learned through programming these projects to implement even more intermediate protocols in the future.